dimitrimarinho/averag_mult_three/README.md

-#
+# averag_mult_three

-Description.
+This package was created as a learning exercise for creating packages in Python through the Digital Innovation One Bootcamp: "Cognizant Cloud Data Engineer #2".

+The exercise module was taught by Karina Kato under the name "Uncomplicating the creation of image processing packages in Python".

-The package package_name is used to:
+The package averag_mult_three is used to:
 	- Calculate the average of three numbers
 	- Calculate the multiplication of three numbers